 Court Records are public records and available to anyone.
 Court Records include a case file that contains a docket sheet and any of the documents and filings filed in your case.
 You can access court records online, or at Clerk of Court office in the jurisdiction where the case was filed.

 Every state keeps a record of a person’s criminal past.
 These databases are all linked so you can track criminal backgrounds from other states.
-Go to courthouse and check in person, or check the website.
+You can go to the courthouse and check in person or you can check the website.
 It helps to know the county, and if it was in a completely different state, you might have to pay a fee for a more intensive search.

 A criminal history search you will find out if a person has ever been arrested, charged or convicted for crimes, which include:

 - Sex offenses which could include rape, and sexual assault.